Quantification

 • Less reliable computed cross-sections

-• Presence of other edges in the spectrum (e.g., overlapping edges) that may make it difficult to accurately analyze your edge
+• Presence of other edges in the spectrum (e.g., overlapping edges) may make it difficult to accurately analyze your edge

 In general, using the highest energy edge that still gives sufficient signal is recommended.